sailthru/sailthru-mobile-react-native-sdk/README.md

 Run `yarn` in the project root to install the required node dependencies.

-Move into the `ios` folder and run `pod install --repo-update` to install the iOS dependencies, you can then open `SailthruMobileSDKReactNative.xcworkspace` in Xcode.
+Move into the `ios` folder and run `pod install --repo-update` to install the iOS dependencies, you can then open `MarigoldSDKReactNative.xcworkspace` in Xcode.

 Open the `android` folder in Android Studio and perform a gradle sync to install the Android dependencies.